 Would the Cabinet Member be able to obtain assurance from Ayrshire and Arran Health Board that the routine testing of elderly people whilst in Ayrshire and Arran's hospitals has indeed restarted?
 Could he also provide assurance that no other routine testing, such as that for people being discharged into a care setting, and for residents and staff in care settings, was neither stopped nor reduced?"
-Councillor Foster thanked the Member for his question and responded in the following terms:

 "I can confirm that testing has indeed been re-established.
 All over 70s are tested on admission to hospital and further tested at four-day intervals up to day 16 of admission.
 When discharging a person to a Care Home where there are no symptoms or awareness of exposure to a person with Covid-19 one test is undertaken with results expected within 48 hours.
 If a person has experienced a positive test for Covid-19 then two tests must be returned as negative prior to moving to a Care Home.
 There has not been any reduction in testing activity in any other aspect of the care environment.
-There is a focus on the capacity of testing teams and associated lab facilities to ensure increased numbers of testing can be managed and that times to deliver responses to those tested are efficient."
+There is a focus on the capacity of testing teams and associated lab facilities to ensure increased numbers of testing can be managed and that time to delivering responses to those tested are efficient."